ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 #### Test agent setup

 The [test agent](/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test/#how-to-repeat-the-600k-msgsec-throughput-test)
-was designed to simulate publishers and subscribers, ensuring a realistic evaluation of TBMQ's performance under increasing workloads.
+was designed to simulate publishers and subscribers, ensuring a realistic evaluation of TBMQ's performance under growing message traffic.
 It consisted of a cluster of performance test nodes (runners) and an orchestrator pod to supervise their operation.

 - Publisher Pods: For the 200k and 400k msg/sec tests, 5 publisher pods were deployed on a single EC2 instance.